MFOberwolfach/mctl/README.md

 Run `mctl --help` and `mctl show all` and edit the configuration files as needed.

-Configure a publickey ssh login to each target host and endow the user on the target host with permissions to execute the given shutdown command.
+Configure a public key ssh login to each target host and endow the user on the target host with permissions to execute the given shutdown command.